Bedford, Massachusetts: Education

 Bedford Public Schools operate Bedford's public school system.
 It consists of four buildings: Lt.
 Eleazer Davis Elementary (K-2), Lt.
 Job Lane Elementary (3-5), John Glenn Middle School (6-8), and Bedford High School (9-12).

-The on-post K-8 school of Hanscom Air Force Base, a base which is partially located in Bedford, is operated the Lincoln School District.
+The on-post K-8 school of Hanscom Air Force Base, a base which is partially located in Bedford, is operated by the Lincoln School District.
 Dependents of active duty military living on the base are sent to Bedford High.
 High school students living on the base who are not dependents of active duty military personnel are sent to Lincoln-Sudbury Regional High School of the Lincoln-Sudbury Regional School District.

 There is a METCO program, where students from Boston come to the Bedford schools, starting in kindergarten and staying with the class until graduation.
 Bedford is also part of the school district of Shawsheen Valley Technical High School which is in nearby Billerica.

 The former Center School was deactivated in the 1970s, and is today the Town Center and Recreation Department Nathaniel Page School was similarly deactivated in about 1982 and today is a condominium community.
 Davis, Lane and Page elementary schools were all k-6 at one time.

 John Glenn Middle School (originally called Bedford Junior High School) is named for John Glenn, formerly the Superintendent of Schools in Bedford, not for the U.S. Senator and astronaut.
 The Davis and Lane (and former Page) schools are named for local officers who took part in the Battle of Concord on April 19, 1775.